3-d graph

 2.0

-π”˜π”―π”°π”²π”©π”ž: It knows how to pretend it’s not integer division.
+π”˜π”―π”°π”²π”©π”ž: It knows, it infers not to do integer division.
 It goes ahead and gives you back a decimal number.

 [group studies the examples]